 But even if they stand firmly behind the decision, caregivers, family members and friends can still experience a great sense of loss when someone chooses to end their suffering voluntarily.
 Knowing what to expect throughout the provision and how to prepare may help ease some of the anxiety and fears.

-On October 29, Dying With Dignity Canada will feature two professionals in a special webinar on grief, MAID, and preparing for a loved one’s scheduled death.
-The panelists for this month’s webinar will be:
+On October 29, Dying With Dignity Canada presented a special webinar on grief, MAID, and preparing for a loved one’s scheduled death.

 - Tanis Newsham, MSW, RSW, Psychosocial Program Specialist, Medical Assistance in Dying (MAID) Provincial Team — Manitoba, Shared Health